Cage & Habitat

 Food, Water & Humidity

 A food bowl will be needed for insects like mealworms that your pet eats.
 The food bowl should be located where your chameleon spends most of his time.
-A bowl that can attach to the side of the cage or a branch and won’t spill work best.
+A bowl that can attach to the side of the cage or a branch and won’t spill works best.

 A source of water will also be needed.
-A dripper or a mister on a timer work best.
 A dripper slowly drips water onto leaves and other items where your chameleon can drink.
 It also indirectly waters the Ficus Tree if that is where your pet lives.

 It is recommended that you have a thermometer and humidity gauge.
 Maintaining an ideal temperature and humidity level is important for your chameleon’s health and well being.
-Many chameleon’s do well with around 50 – 70% humidity, but it varies by species.
+Many do well with around 50 – 70% humidity, but it varies by species.

 Substrate